-

 Your Label

-Not to be outdone by the streaker who ran across the stage during the 46th Academy Awards a few weeks earlier, two streakers go through Six Mile Falls wearing nothing but life jackets.
-The two put on clothing somewhere downstream before paddling on towards Bangor. -
+Not to be outdone by the streaker who ran across the stage during the 46th Academy Awards a few weeks earlier, two streakers cruised through Six Mile Falls wearing nothing but life jackets.
+The au naturel duo put on clothing somewhere downstream before paddling on towards Bangor.
+It's the sort of cheeky behavior that occurs but once in a blue moon. -

 April 17 1976